 “Ah, yes, you are right.”

-After a morning of sightseeing, we went to a dim sum restaurant that was remarkable for being known as one of the 101 best restaurants in the world, and also remarkable for packing hundreds of people into a space the size of a closet.
-We shoehorned ourselves into a corner table and James ordered an assortment of dishes that we shared family style.
+After a morning of sightseeing, we went to a dim sum restaurant that was remarkable for being known as one of the 101 best restaurants in the world, and also remarkable for packing hundreds of people into space the size of a closet.
+We shoehorned ourselves into a corner table, and James ordered an assortment of dishes that we shared family style.
 Again, it was the type of place that we’d have had difficulty finding on our own.
 Plus, we probably wouldn’t have eaten there without James because of claustrophobia.

 After lunch, we rode a series of trams and buses out to the edge of the town to an army museum.
 On the way, we passed by the streets that had been occupied by the Hong Kong students who were demanding fair elections.
 The massive street protests were major international news.
 Although James supported the efforts of the protestors and had been to the site himself, he said that most people in Hong Kong are pragmatic and didn’t see the point in the protests since they would probably not bring about change and were only hindering business and transportation.

 At the edge of the island, we saw a different side of Hong Kong.
-Glittering towers of steel and glass suddenly gave way to classic fishing villages and a bit of nature.
+Glittering towers of steel and glass suddenly gave way to traditional fishing villages and a bit of nature.
 It was a tiny glimpse into what the city was like not so long ago.

-We parkoured our way back to the ferry terminal and over to Kowloon in order to have sunset drinks.
+We parkoured our way back to the ferry terminal and over to Kowloon to have sunset drinks.
 We found a place on the promenade with great views of Hong Kong Island and drank a couple of beers while talking.
-Although there was a language barrier because James spoke English much better than we did, we chatted about Indonesia, travels, Alaska, life in Hong Kong and future plans.
+Although there was a language barrier because James spoke English much better than we did, we chatted about Indonesia, travels, Alaska, life in Hong Kong, and future plans.
 Although from Asia, English is James’ first language.
-His parents thought it would be important for him to speak fluent English and thus only spoke it at home and sent him to an international school.
+His parents thought it would be helpful for him to speak fluent English and thus only spoke it at home and sent him to an international school.